 Our volunteers living in India for the semester have it all figured out — because they're here teaching English with us (ILP, or International Language Programs), they're living here, making India home-away-from-home for about 3-4 months.
 That semester is full of free time when you're not teaching, every weekend off, as well as scheduled vacation days where your whole trip is planned for you.

 This trip to Amritsar is a favorite, especially with a quick visit to the neighboring mountain town of Dharamshala.
-Volunteers typically pair these two cities together in a 3-day or 4-day trip, or as a part of a longer vacation.
-Amritsar fits perfectly in that short vacation guidelines, with these quick highlights:
+Volunteers typically pair these two cities together in 4-day trip, or as a part of a longer vacation.
+Amritsar itself fits perfectly in that short vacation guidelines (a weekend or a 3-day weekend), with these quick highlights:

 - Admire The Golden Temple + Volunteer Here